nelo-crypto/repository/README.md

 # Repository

-A public repository for the information I find useful and interisting over the internet.
+A public repository, in PDF format, for the information I find useful and interisting over the internet.